Missile05/erlcPY/README.md

 The first Python API wrapper for the ER:LC API.

 > [!IMPORTANT]\
-> Full coverage of the ERLC API as of April 8th 2024.
+> Full coverage of the ER:LC API as of April 8th 2024.

 ## Capabilities:
 - [x] Run ER:LC Commands Remotely